KavrakiLab/tmkit/doc/md/tutorial.md

 Setup and Invocation {#tutorial_run_setup}
 --------------------

-1. Obtain the baxter URDF:
+1. Obtain the baxter URDF, which describes the kinematics and geometry (meshes) of the robot.

    * If you already have an existing ROS installation, you can install the `baxter_description` ROS package, for example on ROS Indigo: